JarlTuxen/2-semester-gitbook/topics/sessions.md

 ## Exercises

+The goal is to introduce a shopping basket to a webshop.
+The shopping basked overview, `basket.html` should display the total price of for the items in the shopping basket.

 - Add functionality such that a customer can add cookies to his/her basket and change pages without losing the baskets state

 - Add functionality such that the basket page displays the total sum of the price of cookies in his/hers basket

 #### Advanced